 Festivals have always been a crowd puller for businesses as customers tend to shop more during holidays.
 It is the time of the year when they are happy as a clam.
 So offering seasonal/holiday discounts on the products they are more likely to purchase at that time gives you a better chance at hitting home runs.
 Apart from Christmas and Easter, some of the popular days to shop for discounts include Black Friday, Independence Day, Memorial Day, Mother’s day to name a few.
 A typical Christmas day offer is shown below –

 Flash sale is a subset of this.
 These offers usually run for a longer time than flash sales.
 Any phenomenon that occurs for a limited time intrigues a person to know more.
 When you offer a discount for a short period, customers are triggered to take some action sooner or later (before the deal expires).
-Here is a sale that is running for 2 weeks at Stone and Strand, the online jewelry store.
+Here is a sale that ends in less than two days at Office Depot.

 Like the holiday offers, weekend offers use the chirpy mood and the free time of the customers to make them buy a product.
 They are usually given on fast moving products such as groceries and vegetables.
 Grocery store Lidl is offering weekend discounts on select products –